 Read on to hear about my experiences…

 Hi, I’m Jenni.
-Last year I walked from Jiri to Everest Base Camp and back down to Lukla.
-I did this with just myself and a guide that I had hired.
+Back in 2016 I walked from Jiri to Everest Base Camp and back down to Lukla.
+I did this with just myself and a hired guide.
 Being new to trekking I hadn’t quite fancied the idea of taking a wrong turn somewhere in the mountains never to be seen again (totally would have happened if left down to me) so I decided having a guide was the wisest choice.
 It was one of the toughest yet most incredible experiences I’ve had to date.
 Now I want to share with you my thoughts on what it was actually like, the day to day existence based from my experiences and encounters.
-We constantly hear things like “it’s amazing, so beautiful, there’s nothing else like it!!” – and whilst yes it is all these things, it is also a moment to moment, day to day reality.
+We constantly hear things like “it’s amazing, so beautiful, there’s nothing else like it!!” – and whilst yes it is all these things, it is also a moment to moment, day to day reality, which at times can be extremely tough going.
 Here is my take on what a trek from Jiri to Everest Base Camp is really like….

 Part 1: From Jiri to Phakding

 I think I’m guna be sick! – and sick I was!

 I remember laying there in my bed the night before my early rise and the 10 hour bus ride that would take me from Kathmandu to Jiri, the start of my trek.
 Stomach churning, unable to sleep, wondering whether it was all just anxiety or if I really was going to be sick….